kisswiki/kisswiki/src/00other/tmux.md

 ```

 I was restarting server for debug purposes with `systemctl --user restart tmux.service` and saw in `journalctl --user -xe` that default tmux session is started.

-There is no need to start continuum like this

-`run-shell ~/.tmux/plugins/tmux-continuum/continuum.tmux`

-when we use tpm.

 We can also display continuum status https://github.com/tmux-plugins/tmux-continuum/blob/master/docs/continuum_status.md